Author's Avatar

 This is a question we often hear from many landlords, both new and experienced.
 There are a few options you could consider:

-• Turn your property into an HMO (home in multiple occupation)
+• Turn your property into an HMO (home of multiple occupation)

 Choosing to rent out your property on a room-by-room basis can significantly increase your lettings income.
 However, you will need to get the relevant permission from the Local Council.